 Luckett’s Dairy recognises the importance of Data Protection Impact Assessments (DPIA’s) and should the business begin a large scale project involving personal data, it has the means and knowledge to perform a DPIA beforehand to identify and reduce any risk to that data.
 DPIA’s would be carried out locally and independently, it has been decided who within the company would carry out the DPIA and who else needs to be involved.
 This process has been linked to the existing risk management strategy.

 Luckett’s Dairy has concluded that a specified Data Protection Officer (DPO) is not required for the purposes of the GDPR however for the purposes of the following:

-Mr Benjamin Stapley, Assistant Managing Director shall be responsible.
+Mr William Luckett, Managing Director shall be responsible.

 All parties involved in the compliance of Luckett’s Dairy promote a positive attitude towards the GDPR and encourage all members of staff to exercise good data protection practices.
 It is stressed to all staff members the importance of the GDPR and the response has been excellent.